top of page

 The new brand we created needed to communicate their work as a charity.
 It needed to be approachable to both refugees and British donors.

-We involved refugees and persuadable Brits throughout the process, co-creating the brand through research and feedback, and using their insights to develop a clear, inclusive identity that made complex issues accessible without losing depth.
-The result:
+We involved refugees and persuadable Brits throughout the process, co-creating the brand through research and feedback while also bringing them on-board to create the illustration bank.

 5.png